-1. The Committee is advised to review and endorse the new 2017 Local Code of Governance and the draft Annual Governance Statement for 2016/17 and the areas highlighted for improvement, prior to submission to the Leader and Chief Executive for formal sign off alongside the Annual Accounts.
+1. The Committee is advised to review and endorse the 2018 Local Code of Governance and the draft Annual Governance Statement for 2017/18 and the areas highlighted for improvement, prior to submission to the Leader and Chief Executive for formal sign off alongside the Annual Accounts.